glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ![PixPin_2025-11-21_09-59-13](../docs-images/p17auto-deploy/09.png)

-Note that if the total number of instances started through this Auto Deploy has reached the **Maximum Number of Instances**, requesting this mode will return an error code: `{"code": 1007, "msg": "deployment replica quota exceeded"}`.
+Note that if the total number of instances started through this Auto Deploy has reached the `Maximum Number of Instances`, requesting this mode will return an error code: `{"code": 1007, "msg": "deployment replica quota exceeded"}`.

 ### random Mode

-In the instances started through Auto Deploy, randomly select one instance to forward the request and return the interface result.
+From the instances started by Auto Deploy, randomly select one instance to forward the request and return the interface result.

 ```bash
 curl -i \